MSDS-Europe – Safety Data Sheet knowledge base – Useful information sources and databases for preparing safety data sheets

 https://echa.europa.eu/support/helpdesks

 What is it useful for?
-Mother-tongue support in REACH/CLP/BPR matters, knowledge of local requirements.
+Mother-tongue support on REACH/CLP/BPR matters, and information on local requirements.

 SDS sections: 1, 15.